Nitinkmr/contestfetcher/README.md

 # contestfetcher
-A chrome extension to get the details of various ongoind and upcoming coding contests.
+A chrome extension to get the details of various ongoind and upcoming coding contests from online coding platforms.